mgcooper/icemodel/test/interactive/ablation_comparison/compare_ablation_vs_legacy_FINDINGS.md

 melt season the new and legacy series agree to within a few centimetres of bias and RMSE and correlate at r >= 0.97 (r >= 0.998 for the Jul-start windows).
-The large full-record divergence is a compounding multi-year datum drift that does NOT live inside any one season; once each series is rebaselined to the window start it cancels out almost entirely.
+The large full-record divergence is a compounding multi-year datum drift that does NOT occur inside any one season.
+Once each series is rebaselined to the window start, that drift cancels almost entirely.

 - **Jul1-Oct1 windows (the cleanest melt-season span): negligible.** Bias and RMSE are <= 0.08 m, total-ablation difference <= 0.05 m (<= 8% at KAN_M where
   the seasonal total is small, <= 2.4% at KAN_L).
 A GOF computed against the new reference instead of the legacy one would shift by far less than the model's own error.
-Historical Jul-Oct evaluations stand.
+Historical Jul-Oct evaluations remain valid.

 - **Jun1-Oct1 windows: a small, sign-consistent early-June offset.** The new series lags the legacy by ~0.25 m bias in 2015 (both sites) because the legacy